yeshan333/ex_integration_coveralls/README.md

 ExIntegrationCoveralls.post_app_cov_to_ci(url, extends, "your_app_name")
 ```

 Note: Your application release package should include the source code.
+ExIntegrationCoveralls will use the source code to caculate coverage stats.
 The general structure is as follows:

 ```shell
 .